mcandre/unmake/README.md

 # NOTABLE FEATURES

 `unmake` applies a stricter reading of POSIX syntax than `make -n`.
+Whereas `make -n` may skip inactive sections depending on control flow, `unmake` scans each line.
+For example, `make -n` may only check instructions specific to building the default task.

-In fact, the two checks complement each other. `unmake` checks for syntactic portability issues. `make -n` checks for dry-run runtime issues.
+In fact, the two checks *complement* each other. `make -n` checks for dry-run runtime issues. `unmake` checks for syntactic portability issues.

 ## Directory recursion